veit/jupyter-tutorial/docs/data/postgresql/pgmonitor.rst

 `PostgreSQL Exporter <https://github.com/wrouesnel/postgres_exporter>`_
-    an open-source data export to Prometheus that supports collecting metrics from any PostgreSQL ≥ 9.1 server.
+    an open-source data export to Prometheus that supports collecting metrics from any PostgreSQL server ≥ 9.1.
 `Prometheus <https://prometheus.io/>`_
-    an open-source metrics collector that is highly customizable.
+    an open-source metrics collector that is highly customisable.
 `Grafana <https://grafana.com/>`_
     an open-source data visualiser that allows you to generate many different kinds of charts and graphs.